 - Saraswati: the goddess of learning

-An important part of every Hindu is the puja, the worship, that usually takes place inside a temple (a “mandir”).
-Hindus can also practice puja at home, and many worshippers have a special shrine dedicated to the gods and the goddesses that they adore.
+An important part of every Hindu’s day is the puja, or worship, that usually takes place inside a temple (mandir).
+Hindus can also practice puja at home and many worshippers have a family shrine dedicated to the gods and the goddesses that they adore.

-As for many other religions, purification plays a vital role in Hinduism.
-Water is thus fundamental, as it washes the body of the worshippers and helps them to get rid of impurity and, in a symbolical way, to wash away the sins.
+As with many other religions, purification plays a vital role in Hinduism.
+Water is thus fundamental as it washes the bodies of worshippers and helps them to get rid of impurity and symbolically wash away their sins.

 There are many different Hindu traditions that on any day of the year, there are observing a holiday.
 This is mostly due to the high number of deities, and to the fact that everything, both animate and inanimate things are considered sacred.

 Many others are dedicated to specific deities and gods such as Ganesh Chaturthi (honors the elephant god Ganesh), Durga Puja (celebrates the victory of the goddess Durga), Janmashtami (marks the birth of Krishna), and Mahashivratri (dedicated to Lord Shiva).

 However, there are two holidays that is extremely important: Holi and Diwali.

 Holi celebrates the beginning of spring, and its religious importance has its roots in Hindu mythology.
 Nowadays it is a fun festival, with devotees that throw colored powders and scented water to each other to celebrate the colorful spring.